-2024 changes to the Manual
+2024 changes to the Manual (revised Jan 9/2024)

 1. Minor edit to A.5.3.

 There are procedures for creating, keeping, transferring, and depositing records.
 These procedures must be followed by councils.
 These resources are available from the General Council Archives.
 General Council Office.